AUTOMATIC1111/stable-diffusion-webui/README.md

 #### Inpainting

 It requires both image and mask.
 For mask this plugin uses selected layer.
 Just create new layer and paint with white brush.
 This area will be inpainted.

+For inpainting to work properly you need high cfg score.
+Think 0.6-0.8.